History of Gaza: Tulunids and Fatimids

 From 868 to 905 the Tulunids ruled Gaza, and around 909, the influence of the Fatimids from Egypt started to grow, leading to a slow decline of the city.
 The orange was introduced to the area, arriving from India in 943.
 In 977, the Fatimids established an agreement with the Seljuk Turks, whereby the Fatimids would control Gaza and the land south of it, including Egypt.

 By the 985 CE, while under Fatimid rule, the Arab geographer al-Muqaddasi described Gaza as "a large town lying on the highroad to Egypt on the border of the desert.
 There is here a beautiful mosque, also to be seen is the monument for the Khalif Umar."
+Al-Maqdisi also shares an anecdote about the watch-towers (ribat) at the various ports of Palestine, including Gaza, where he recounts that Greek galley ships would dock carrying Muslim captives who would be ransomed at a price of 3 for 100 dinars.
+People would rush down to the coast upon their arrival to contribute what they could, throwing down jewelry of all kinds, until the ransoms of all captives were paid to free them.

 The Arabic-language poet Sulayman al-Ghazzi, who later also became bishop of the city, wrote many poems that thematise the hardships Palestinian Christians suffered during the reign of caliph al-Hakim.
 Another poet, Abu Ishaq Ibrahim al-Ghazzi, was born in the city in 1049.